On the Complexity of Nucleolus Computation for Bipartite b-Matching Games: Introduction

 \subsection{Related Work}

 \paragraph{} The \emph{assignment game}, introduced by Shapley and Shubik \cite{shapley1971}, is the special case of simple $b$-matching games where $b$ is the all ones vector and the underlying graph is bipartite.
 This was generalized to \emph{matching games} for general graphs by Deng, Ibaraki, and Nagamochi \cite{deng1999}.
 Solymosi and Raghavan \cite{solymosi1994algorithm} showed how to compute the nucleolus in an unweighted assignment game.
 Kern and Paulusma \cite{kern2003} later gave a nucleolus computation algorithm for all unweighted matching games.
 Paulusma \cite{paulusma2001complexity} extended this result to all node-weighted matching games.
+An application of assignment games is towards cooperative procurement from the field of supply chain management \cite{drechsel2010}.

 The nucleolus is surprisingly ancient, appearing as far back in history as a scheme for bankruptcy division in the Babylonian Talmud \cite{aumann1985}.
 Modern research interest in the nucleolus is not only based on its widespread application \cite{branzei2005,lemaire1984}, but also the complexity of computing the nucleolus, which seems to straddle the boundary between \P and \NP.